 BGP UPDATES just as in the typical operation of refreshing out-

 bound BGP polices.
-This operation may generate a great number of
+This re-propagation and re-origination of updates may generate a great number of

 BGP UPDATE messages.
-In any given BGP SPEAKER, the Twilight
+To reduce the instantaneous work load on the BGP speaker as well as its neighbors, the re-propagation of updates may be jittered in time.
+The jittering may be done at the scale of prefixes or the Twilight

-moment may be different for every peer in order to distribute the
+moment may be scheduled at different times for different peers.

-system load.

 4. CRL Publication: As part of the rollover process, a CA MAY decide